 Here is a thought about cooking in general that applies even more to vegan cooking in particular: a lot of dishes taste way better the second or third day.
 A bonus benefit of vegan cooking is that cooked food stays perfectly safe to eat for longer, as long as it is refrigerated properly.

-I have to be honest: the yamballs are inspired by a recent trip to IKEA, where I enjoyed the veggie balls with Cajun sauce and a pilaf rice.
+- I have to be honest: the yamballs (family plan) are inspired by a recent trip to IKEA, where I enjoyed the veggie balls with Cajun sauce and a pilaf rice.
 I didn’t put you to work making pilaf, opting for plain brown rice instead, but if you are so inspired, go ahead!
 I combined it with a helping of yamburgers – a favorite in my home.
 Both recipes are quite versatile, feel free to play around with the seasonings and even change the ingredients a bit.
 There are suggestions to get you started on the first page of the meal plan.

-If you are into vegan cheese making, you may already have tapioca starch in your pantry.
+- If you are into vegan cheese making, you may already have tapioca starch in your pantry.
 If that is the case, you may want to make a “stretchy gooey vegan mozzarella” instead of the creamy-but-plainer cashew cheese I recommend.
-This being said, my husband says he prefers the cashew cheese to stretch vegan mozzarella.
+This being said, my husband says he prefers the cashew cheese to stretchy vegan mozzarella.
 It just feels more “real” to him.

-As usual, you are welcome to play around with the ingredients and substitute different vegetables.
+- As usual, you are welcome to play around with the ingredients and substitute different vegetables.
 Quantities can also be amended to suit your family’s needs: who am I to tell you how much pasta to have with your pesto?

-Most dark leafy greens are interchangeable in recipes like this, so it’s fine to use kale for collards and vice versa.
+- Most dark leafy greens are interchangeable in recipes like this, so it’s fine to use kale for collards and vice versa.
 In a pinch, a bag of pre-washed “power greens” mix will save you lots of time.
 (No more separating stems and leaves!)